 Accordingly, we expect our lawyers to spend a significant amount of time on pro bono work and community service.
-In support of our commitment, Bradley attorneys performed over 17,000 hours of pro bono service valued at over $5.9 million in 2017.
-The firm also donated more than $880,000 to nonprofit 501(c)(3) organizations.
+In support of our commitment, Bradley attorneys and staff performed more than 19,800 hours of pro bono service valued at more than $7 million in 2018.
+The firm also donated more than $900,000 to nonprofit 501(c)(3) organizations.

 Among the many areas where our pro bono program supports people and groups in need of legal representation are death penalty cases, adoptions, evictions, human rights, privacy rights, prisoner rights, services for people in recovery from addiction, representation of start-up charitable nonprofits, and intellectual property work for low-income inventors, artists and entertainers.